gyrdym/ml_linalg/README.md

 matrices.

 &nbsp;&nbsp;&nbsp;&nbsp;Let's give a simple definition of Vector and Matrix.
-Vector is an ordered set of numbers, representing a point in space where the vector is directed from the origin.
+Vector is an ordered set of numbers, representing a point in the space where the vector is directed from the origin.
 Matrix is a collection of vectors, used to map vectors from one space to another.

 &nbsp;&nbsp;&nbsp;&nbsp;Vectors and matrices are extremely powerful tools, which can be used in real-life applications, such as machine